Mount Ashland Ski Resort is a ski area located in the state of Oregon in USA. The resort is in the town of Ashland, OR.

 Mount Ashland is a part of the INDY Ski Pass system.
 This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the group.

-Mount Ashland's slopes see on average 300 inches (118 cm) of snowfall a year.
-That is almost 25 feet a year!
+Mount Ashland's slopes see on average 300 inches (9.1 meters) of snowfall a year.
+That is almost 25 feet every year!

 Mount Ashland Ski Resort Elevation